Kraken in popular culture

 References to the fictional kraken are found in film, literature, television, and other popular culture forms.

 Comics

 In various comics, particularly DC and Marvel Comics, multiple creatures have been named Kraken.

-The Kraken from The Umbrella Academy was named so after the kraken (sea monster) as he has the ability to breathe under water.

-In the Disney comic series "Tamers of Nonhuman Threats", the Kraken appears in the fifth story, "Let's Get Kraken".
-In this story, the Kraken has a natural enemy, the sperm whale.

-The kraken is an aquatic monster that has appeared in many comics publications.
+The Kraken is an aquatic monster that has appeared in many comics publications.

 A Kraken was featured in the story "The Kraken" in issue #49 of Adventures into the Unknown by ACG in 1953.

-Champion Comics #5 (March 1940, Harvey Comics), Monster Hunters #10 (Oct.
-1977, Charlton Comics), Indiana Jones and the Sargasso Pirates #2 (Jan.
-1996, Dark Horse Comics), and the Japanese comic, One Piece (ワンピース Wan Pīsu) #62 (November 15, 2010, Shueisha) all featured versions of the Kraken.

-Two one-shot publications featured characters bearing the name: a villain called "Dr. Kraken" in Web-Man #1 (1993, Argosy Communications Inc.) and a hero called Diego Hargreeves with the alias "Kraken" in Umbrella Academy #1 (2007, Dark Horse Comics).
-2000 AD #583, (July 1988, Fleetway Publications) also featured the debut of a character called Judge Kraken.
-In Japanese comics, a servant of Poseidon and one of the main antagonists of the second saga of the Saint Seiya manga series.
-He was called Kraken Isaac (クラーケンのアイザック, Kurāken no Aizakku) - a former childhood friend and fellow saint trainee of main character Cygnus Hyoga -, and debuted in volume 16, published in 1989 by Shueisha.

 The web comic "Angry Faerie" (from July 13, 2012), featured a bodybuilder type character called the Kraken.

-A Kraken (dispatched by the God Poseidon) appears in the Avatar Press comic God is Dead #48.

-A Kraken (depicted as a huge tentacled reptilian monstrosity) is sent to attack the heroes in Grimm Fairy Tales #123 and #124.

 A Kraken appears in Broken Moon: Legends of the Deep #1 by American Gothic Press.

 A character called "Kid Kraken" appeared in the Dynamite Comics series The Green Hornet 66' meets The Spirit.